arkency/posts/posts/2016-06-08-porting-a-rails-frontend-from-coffeescript-to-es6-with-jsx.md

 newsletter: :react_books
 ---

-We are working on renewing version of our bestseller book - [Rails meets React.js](http://blog.arkency.com/rails-react/).
+We are working on a new version of our bestseller book - [Rails meets React.js](http://blog.arkency.com/rails-react/).
+Currently, the book is based in CoffeeScript and we want to port it to ES6.
+The update will be free for everyone, who bought the CoffeeScript version

-Below some examples showing that process of porting from CoffeeScript to ES6 and JSX.
+Here are some examples showing a process of porting from CoffeeScript to ES6 and JSX.

 ## JSX

-In our previous version of this book we didn't used JSX because it does not fit well with CoffeScript.
+In our previous version of this book, we didn't use JSX because it does not fit well with CoffeScript.
-With ES6 javascript it is different, JSX fits here very well.
-Here some example:
+With ES6 it is different, JSX fits here very well.

 **Before:**